-Historical notes, location in the Mediterranean, beauty and attractions of the island with particular reference to the sea.
+Historical notes, location in the Mediterranean sea, beauty and attractions of the island with particular reference to the sea.

 Sardinia is a beautiful island located in the middle of the Mediterranean Sea and is washed by crystal clear water.
 Hundreds of kilometres of sandy beaches make it one of the most sought-after tourist destinations in Europe, but which still retains all the charm of a hospitable land in which everyone can find their ideal holiday dimension.